-In connection with this goal, the Southeast YETI is responsible for organizing and operationalizing the region’s annual Youth Count!
+In connection with this goal, the Northeast YETI is responsible for organizing and operationalizing the region’s annual Youth Count!
 To read more about the Youth Count, click here.

 Helping Youth Get Housing

-If you are a youth or young adult struggling with homelessness and housing instability in the Southeast region call 2-1-1 and connect with them for assistance.
+If you are a youth or young adult struggling with homelessness and housing instability in the Northeast area call 2-1-1 and connect with them for assistance.
 You can also visit youth-help.org for information on resources in your area.

 If you are aware of any youth who need housing, you can assist the individual by calling 2-1-1 with them.
 A representative from 2-1-1 will assist the individual with the next steps in securing shelter and housing.

-- Southeast Regional Data from 2017 CT Youth Count!
+- Northeast Regional Data from 2017 CT Youth Count!

 - 2017 CT Youth Count Data